Transferring your child to another school

 If you wish to apply for a place at a Warrington school you must complete the primary in-year application form [pdf] or secondary in-year application form [pdf].
 Alternatively application forms are available in all Warrington schools.

-The school admissions team aim to reply to all in-year transfer applications within 10 school days of receiving a fully completed application.
-It is not possible to take school holiday periods into account as school staff are not in school and therefore are unable to confirm or arrange any admissions.
+The school admissions team aim to reply to all In-Year applications within 10 school days of receiving a fully completed application.
+It is not possible to take school holiday periods into account as staff are not in school and therefore unable to confirm or arrange admissions.

-The following school deals with their own in-year admissions.
+The following schools deal with their own in-year admissions.
 To apply contact the school direct:

 - King’s Leadership Academy